MachineLemonade/docs/v0.8/cloud-faq.md

 Astronomer Cloud v0.7.5 is officially compatible with Airflow v1.9 and 1.10.1.
 You'll find this reflected in your Dockerfile:

 ```
-FROM astronomerinc/ap-airflow:0.7.5-1.10.1-onbuild
+FROM astronomerinc/ap-airflow:0.7.5-2.10.1-onbuild
 ```

 Adjusting between Airflow versions just takes a [quick swap to your Dockerfile](https://forum.astronomer.io/t/how-do-i-run-airflow-1-10-on-astronomer-v0-7/58).

 #### How would I give Astronomer Cloud access to my VPC?

-To connect Astronomer Cloud to any database in your VPC, you'll just have to Whitelist our Static IP: `35.188.248.243`
+To connect Astronomer Cloud to any database in your VPC, you'll just have to whitelist our Static IP: `35.188.248.243`

 If you're whitelisting that IP on Amazon Redshift, check out [this forum post](https://forum.astronomer.io/t/how-do-i-whitelist-astronomer-cloud-on-aws-redshift/165).

 #### Will I have access to Airflow's underlying database for my deployment?

 Yes!
 Each Astronomer Cloud customer has has an isolated Postgres database per deployment.
-To access that database and access the Ad-Hoc Query feature, for example, check out our guidelines in [this forum post](https://forum.astronomer.io/t/how-can-i-set-up-the-ad-hoc-query-feature-in-a-remote-deployment/143).
+To access that database and the Ad-Hoc Query feature for a deployment on Astronomer, check out our guidelines in [this forum post](https://forum.astronomer.io/t/how-can-i-set-up-the-ad-hoc-query-feature-in-a-remote-deployment/143).

-To set up an Airflow databasae when you're developing locally, check out [these guidelines](https://forum.astronomer.io/t/how-do-i-set-my-postgres-username-and-password-to-access-the-ad-hoc-query-feature-locally/139).
+To set up an Airflow database when you're developing locally, check out [these guidelines](https://forum.astronomer.io/t/how-do-i-set-my-postgres-username-and-password-to-access-the-ad-hoc-query-feature-locally/139).

 #### What are my options for monitoring our deployments?